Subarachnoid cisterns

 The subarachnoid cisterns are spaces formed by openings in the subarachnoid space, an anatomic space in the meninges of the brain.
 The space is situated between the two meninges, the arachnoid mater and the pia mater.
-These cisterns are filled with cerebrospinal fluid.
+These cisterns are filled with cerebrospinal fluid (CSF).

 Structure

 Although the pia mater adheres to the surface of the brain, closely following the contours of its gyri and sulci, the arachnoid mater only covers its superficial surface, bridging across the gyri.
 This leaves wider spaces between the pia and arachnoid and the cavities are known as the subarachnoid cisterns.

 Although they are often described as distinct compartments, the subarachnoid cisterns are not truly anatomically distinct.
 Rather, these subarachnoid cisterns are separated from each other by a trabeculated porous wall with various-sized openings.

 Cisterns

 There are many cisterns in the brain with several large ones noted with their own name.
 At the base of the spinal cord is another subarachnoid cistern: the lumbar cistern which is the site for a lumbar puncture.